 California is experiencing severe dry weather.
 Low snowpack, and even lower runoff, in the Sierra Nevada and Rocky Mountains are causing critically low reservoir levels in the Colorado River and State Water Project systems, which is where Rancho Water gets more than 60% of our water supply.

 As of October 19, 2021, Riverside County has been added to the emergency drought declaration, along with the rest of the state.
-Fortunately, our imported water supplier has record-high storage levels from previous wet years, which will carry us through the next several years.
-However, now is the time to save so that we may protect our water supplies for tomorrow.
+While our import water supplier currently has above average storage levels from previous wet years, now is the time to save so that we may protect our water supplies for tomorrow.

 Track the latest statewide water supply conditions, snowpack levels, and river flows, and Southern California's reservoir levels in the links below.